-The Torah commands us to circumcise our newborn sons on the eight day of their new lives.
+The Torah commands us to circumcise our newborn sons on the eighth day of their new lives.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
-Rabbi Medwin D.Min. can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate, along with the Mohel.

 Baby Naming/Simchat Bat

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
-Rabbi Medwin can help you think through and design this ceremony, which can take place either at home, or at the synagogue, on a Shabbat, or any day the Torah is read.
+This ceremony can take place either at home or at the synagogue, on a Shabbat, or any day the Torah is read.

 Bar/Bat Mitzvah students are moving from childhood to adulthood, from learning to be responsible to being responsible.
 As son or daughter of the commandments, you commit yourself to be proud membership in our ancient people.

-Rabbi Medwin D.Min. can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Huppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
-She also counsels you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
-She works with you in designing the ceremony, providing our knowledge and experience.
+The temple maintains a list of rabbis who can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Huppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
+The rabbi will counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
+The officiant can work with you in designing the ceremony, providing our knowledge and experience.

 Our tradition offers several powerful end of life rituals – Kriah (tearing of a garment), Levayah (funeral procession), Hesped (eulogy), Kevurah (burial) and Shivah (seven days of mourning).
-Rabbi Medwin D.Min. will instruct you on these and other rituals.
-She can also perform the funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.
+The officiant will instruct you on these and other rituals.
+He or she can also perform the funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.